grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 (a, b) and [1, 2, 3] and { name: "Super", value: "Grain" }
 ```

-or if it split over lines we add a trailing the comma:
+or, if it is split over multiple lines, we add a trailing comma:

 ```sh
 enum Animals {